Tourism in Indonesia: National parks

-Many native species such as Sumatran elephants, Sumatran tigers, Sumatran rhinoceros, Javan rhinoceros and orangutans are listed as endangered or critically endangered, and the remaining populations are found in national parks and other conservation areas.
-Sumatran orangutan can be visited in the Bukit Lawang conservation area, while the Bornean orangutan can be visited in Tanjung Puting national park, Central Kalimantan.
-The world's largest flower, rafflesia arnoldi, and the tallest flower, titan arum, can be found in Sumatra.
+Many native species – such as Sumatran elephants, Sumatran tigers, Sumatran rhinoceroses, Javan rhinoceroses and orangutans – are listed as endangered or critically endangered; the remaining populations are found in national parks and other conservation areas.
+Sumatran orangutans can be visited in the Bukit Lawang conservation area, while Bornean orangutans can be visited in Tanjung Puting National Park, Central Kalimantan.
+The world's largest flower, Rafflesia arnoldii, and the tallest flower, titan arum, can be found in Sumatra.

-The east side of the Wallacea line offers the most remarkable, rare, and exotic animals on earth.
-Birds-of-paradise, locally known as cendrawasih, are plumed birds that can be found among other fauna in Papua New Guinea.
+The east side of the Wallace line offers unusual, rare, and exotic animals.
+Birds-of-paradise, locally known as cenderawasih, are plumed birds that can be found among other fauna in Papua New Guinea.
 The largest bird in Papua is the flightless cassowary.
-One species of lizard, the Komodo dragon can easily be found on Komodo, located in the Nusa Tenggara lesser islands region.
-Besides Komodo island, this endangered species can also be found on the islands of Rinca, Padar and Flores.
+One species of lizard, the Komodo dragon, can be found on Komodo, located in the region of the Nusa Tenggara Lesser Sunda Islands.
+In addition to Komodo island, this endangered species can also be found on the islands of Rinca, Padar and Flores.